-By now most organization whether big or small have a cloud migration strategy.
-The hype around the cloud is too difficult to ignore.
-But the goal in migrating to the cloud should be much more than just the cost saving or cost rationalization that happens with moving your infrastructure off-premise.
+By now most organizations whether big or small have a cloud migration strategy.
+The hype around cloud computing services is too difficult to ignore.
+But the goal in migrating to the cloud should be much more than just the cost-saving or cost rationalization that happens with moving your infrastructure off-premise.

 Security is another area that has to be dealt with during cloud migration.
 Your goal should be to transform the security of your application.
 Security tends to be the most discussed topic related to the cloud.
 People are generally spooked with putting out data on the cloud.

 But moving to the cloud allows you to completely rethink your security protocols.
 The main service providers like AWS, Azure, etc, may actually have better security than your own systems.
 They may also take care of many functions for which you have employed armies of sysadmins.
 Now in this environment, you need to identify the problems such as the possibility of external attack, internal sabotage, human error, etc. Each would require a different type of strategy to combat.
 You have to consider the handling of sensitive client data and how to encrypt the data better.